USAJOBS/help-center/how-to/search/filters/who-may-apply.md

 * Eligible for [veterans' preference](../../../../working-in-government/unique-hiring-paths/veterans/preference/) or separated from the armed forces under honorable conditions after three years ,or more, of continuous military service.

-If you select this option, you’ll see jobs open to the general public AND jobs that are only open to eligible federal employees (you may also see jobs that you are not eligible for).
+If you select this option, you’ll see jobs open to the general public AND jobs that are only open to eligible federal employees (you may see jobs that you are not eligible for).
 Learn more about [which jobs you are eligible to apply for](../../../../faq/application/eligibility/).

 ## Additional Resources